firecracker-microvm/firecracker/tests/README.md

 The testing system is built around [pytest](https://docs.pytest.org/en/latest/).
 Any parameters passed to `testrun.sh` are passed to the `pytest` command.
-`testrun.sh` is used to automate fetching of test dependencies (useful for continuos integration), and to sandbox test runs (useful for development environments).
+`testrun.sh` is used to automate fetching of test dependencies (useful for continuous integration), and to sandbox test runs (useful for development environments).
 If you are not interested in these capabilities, use pytest
 directly: